ImageMagick/Usage-Markdown/draw/index.md

 The direction in which paths are drawn is very important, and in general all the paths should be drawn in exactly the same direction relative to the 'inside' of the object.

-For example here I draw the second object in the reverse direction to the first.
+For example, here I draw the second object in the reverse direction to the first.
 As such when the two objects overlap that area is circled '*zero*' times.
 That is it will be unfilled no matter what '`fill-rule`' is used, creating a 'hole'.